ERS-HCL/dynamic-accordion/README.md

     - ng serve

 ## Adding accordion list component in your project
-Download the accordion.component to your angular material project and include required components from angular material.
+Download the accordion.component and use it in your project.

 ####  Use this below syntax to send data to accordion component